 I usually only wear rings (1 or 2 per hand) and maybe a bracelet, because at work I have to wear an ID card on a lanyard and it interferes with necklaces.
-Privately I don’t wear any jewellery except a pair of gold studs in my ears.
-I never remove them.
+Privately I don’t wear any jewellery except a pair of gold studs in my ears and my engagement and wedding rings.
+I never remove them except to clean them.

 For cleaning gold and diamonds I:

 - make a solution of dishwashing liquid and warm water and soak the jewellery items, then gently brush the items with an old toothbrush before rinsing and drying OR